Prompting Techniques

 Parallel implementations

 Section titled “Parallel implementations”TL;DR: When the task has multiple plausible solutions or a high chance of failure, branch from one checkpoint and let several implementations race in parallel.
-This works especially well when work involves some degree of creativity, like interface design.
+This works especially well when the work involves some degree of creativity, such as interface design.

 The pattern is: